PhilippGnoyke/AsTdEA/README.md

 Architecture Smell and Technical Debt Evolution Analyzer

 ## About The Project
 AsTdEA runs a modified version of Arcan to detect architecture smells and calculate technical debt in multiple versions of a project.
 Smells are tracked across versions.
 Many properties of smells and versions are calculated to enable statistical analyses.
+Among other changes, we optimized Arcan to a close-to-linear runtime complexity in relation to the input size (number of classes, packages, dependency edges).

 ## Installation
-Download from [here](https://drive.google.com/uc?export=download&id=1NArqsJyah7NhCcYacjxoOnzcypt-On08) and unzip.
+Download from [here](https://drive.google.com/uc?export=download&id=1AaFt1rw69C65n3UPqKcdswhXmGIS6bmg) and unzip.

+Alternatively, download the [out/artifacts](https://github.com/PhilippGnoyke/AsTdEA/tree/master/out/artifacts/AsTdEA) folder from this repository and add metadata files according to the below documentation.
 ## Usage
 ### Overview
 1. For each version to analyse, provide a jar or a folder of jars in the project's subdirectory in the input directory.
 The name of each jar or folder must contain the respective version number after a dash.
 AsTdEA can automatically retrieve the correct order of versions.
 If the versioning of the project to analyse deviates from simple patterns, follow the instructions in 4.